goodmanjosephd/flowershow/content/references/How to Have a More Productive Year - The New Yorker.md

 omnivore: https://omnivore.app/me/how-to-have-a-more-productive-year-the-new-yorker-18d57a8d3a6
 type: Article
 ---
+# How to Have a More Productive Year - The New Yorker

 > An ordinary to-do list will quickly grow too crowded to serve as a useful planning tool.
 A more structured organizational scheme is required—one that reflects the actual complexity of work.